jamesmbaazam/jamesmbaazam/README.md

 ⚙️: I am interested in developing software/workflows/pipelines for reproducible outbreak analytics, and am a member of the [Society of Research Software Engineering, UK](https://society-rse.org/).

-## Software Projects
+## My duties as a Research Software Engineer:

-📦: I am currently maintaining [bpmodels](https://github.com/epiverse-trace/bpmodels), which is an R package for analysing the distribution of the size and length of transmission chains.
+📦: Developing [epichains]("https://github.com/epiverse-trace/epichains") as a successor of [bpmodels]("https://github.com/epiverse-trace/bpmodels"), which is an
+R package for analysing the distribution of the size and length of transmission chains.

-* My day-to-day tasks include:
-    - refactoring the code base to adopt object-orientation (S3 classes and methods),
+💻: Contributing to the development of other packages in the [Epiverse]("https://github.com/epiverse-trace/").

+* Day-to-day tasks:
-    - including the simulation of other types of branching processes and  linelists,
+    - improving the underlying models of the packages I develop and maintain,
+    - employing best practices of software development:
+       - friendly and professional code reviews,
+       - improving code coverage with well-crafted unit tests,
-    - adding methods to handle and visualize simulated transmission chains,
+       - adding continuous integration and other workflows,
-    - speeding up the simulation runtimes, and
-    - improving documentation.
+       - improving documentation,
+       - making it easy to contribute to projects, etc.

 ## Research